Zahi Hawass: Personal life

 Hawass is married to Fekrya Hawass, a gynecologist whom he met in 1967.
 They have two sons, one a physician, the other a restaurateur, both living in Cairo.

 He was a close friend of actor Omar Sharif and accompanied him during his final days in 2015.
 In 2020, Hawass posted on Instagram remembering his friend: "Yesterday I remembered my dear friend Omar El-Sherif who was born on April 10th.
 We used to celebrate together and I would sing for him the song by Marilyn Monroe celebrating the birthday of President JF Kennedy and he would sing the same song to me on my birthday."

 Hawass was a friend of Jehan Sadat, the former First Lady of Egypt.
 Hawass and Sadat organized "private tour of the country's pharaonic sites" for guests for years until her death in 2021.
-"Her charisma was electrifying to an extent that when she spoke the audience would be so silent you could hear a pin drop" Hawass said remembering her.
+"Her charisma was electrifying to an extent that when she spoke the audience would be so silent you could hear a pin drop," Hawass told news outlets at the time.

 Hawass is often mistaken for being a Coptic Christian because of his name, even though he is Muslim.

 Awards

 Hawass is the recipient of the Egyptian state award of the first degree for his work in the Sphinx restoration project.
 In 2001, he was silver medallist offered by the Russian Academy of Natural Sciences.
 In 2002, he was awarded the American Academy of Achievement's Golden Plate and the glass obelisk from US scholars for his efforts to the protection and preservation of Ancient Egyptian monuments.
 In 2003, Hawass was given international membership in the Russian Academy for Natural Sciences (RANS) and, in 2006, he was chosen as one of the world's 100 most influential people by Time.
 In 2015, he was awarded the Golden Memorial Medal of Charles University.
 In 2018, he was awarded by the Academia Brasileira de Letras for being the only archaeologist who wrote more than 30 books.
 In the same year, he received the Presidential Medal of the Republic of Kosovo in recognition for his entire academic output.
 Also in 2018, he received the grand prize of the Saudi Arabia Ministry of Culture.
 In 2022, he received the plaque of honour from the Faculty of Economics and Political Sciences of Cairo.
+In 2026, he was honoured in the US capital, Washington, D.C., with the Meridian Cultural Diplomacy Award.

 Hawass has received many honorary degrees.
-From outside Egypt, he has received honorary doctorates from the University of Pennsylvania (2000), the University of Lisbon (2011), the Chandrakasem Rajabhat University (2011), the New Bulgarian University (2016), the Universidad Católica Santo Domingo (2016), the Universidad San Ignacio de Loyola (2017) and the Russian State University for the Humanities (2021).
+From outside Egypt, he has received honorary doctorates from the University of Pennsylvania (2000), the University of Lisbon (2011),the Chandrakasem Rajabhat University (2011), the New Bulgarian University (2016), the Universidad Católica Santo Domingo (2016), the Universidad San Ignacio de Loyola (2017) and the Russian State University for the Humanities (2021).